 The State of Tennessee offers many scholarships, grants, and loan forgiveness programs to eligible Tennessee residents.
 Below are a few of the scholarship programs.
-Visit tn.gov/collegepays for a more complete listing of programs and more detailed information as amount and restrictions may change without notice.
+Here is a brochure that gives a breakdown of various Tennessee Grant and Scholarships published by THEC-TSAC: Visit tn.gov/collegepays for a more complete listing of programs and more detailed information as amount and restrictions may change without notice.

 TN Education Lottery Programs (list below is not all inclusive):

 Tennessee HOPE Scholarship- Requires Minimum 21 ACT or 980 SAT or Unweighted GPA of 3.0.
 The Tennessee HOPE Scholarship is awarded to students who graduate from TN high schools and who meet the requirements.
 Amount - $3,500 per year.
 Other restrictions and guidelines may apply.